-Barriers that limit access to existing building.
-Description of each barrier and nature of limitation.
+6. Barriers that limit access to existing building.

 Parking area and accessible routes are in variable condition.
 In some cases, slopes exceed ADA maximums.
 Parking spaces and access aisles are not dimensionally consistent.
 A van-accessible space is not identified.